+requirements.1 The Texas LLP statute was later amended to extend its LLP shield to contracts.
 Also in 1991, Texas became the fourth state to adopt a statute providing for the creation of an LLC, which limits the personal liability of LLC interest owners for LLC obligations at least as much as the liability of corporate shareholders is limited for corporate obligations.
 Today, all fifty states and the District of Columbia have adopted LLP and LLC statutes.2

-The Texas Legislature enacted the Texas Business Organizations Code (the "TBOC") to codify the Texas statutes relating to business entities referenced above, together with the Texas statutes governing the formation and operation of other for-profit and non-profit private sector entities.
-The TBOC is applicable to entities formed or converting under Texas law after January 1, 2006.
-Entities in existence on January 1, 2006 could continue to be governed by the Texas source statutes until January 1, 2010, after which time they must conform to the TBOC, 3 although they could elect to be governed by the TBOC prior to that time.4
+The Texas Legislature enacted the Texas Business Organizations Code (the "TBOC") to codify the Texas statutes relating to business entities referenced above, together with the Texas statutes governing the formation and operation of other for-profit and non-profit private sector entities.3 The TBOC is applicable to entities formed or converting under Texas law after January 1, 2006.
+Entities in existence on January 1, 2006 could continue to be governed by the Texas source statutes until January 1, 2010, after which time they must conform to the TBOC,4 although they could elect to be governed by the TBOC prior to that time.5

 Federal and state taxation of an entity and its owners for entity income is a major factor in the selection of the form of entity for a particular situation.
-Under the United States ("U.S.") Internal Revenue Code of 1986, as amended (the "IRC"), and the "Check-the-Box" regulations promulgated by the Internal Revenue Service ("IRS"), an unincorporated business entity may be classified as an "association" taxable as a corporation subject to income taxes at the corporate level ranging from 15% to 35% of taxable net income, absent a valid S-corporation status election, which is in addition to any taxation which may be imposed on the owner as a result of distributions from the business entity.5 Alternatively, the entity may be classified as a partnership, a non-taxable "flow-through" entity in which taxation is imposed only at the ownership level.
-Although a corporation is classified only as a corporation for IRC purposes, an LLC or partnership may elect whether to be classified as a partnership.
+Under the United States ("U.S.") Internal Revenue Code of 1986, as amended (the "IRC"), and the "Check-the-Box" regulations promulgated by the Internal Revenue Service ("IRS"), an unincorporated business entity may be classified as an "association" taxable as a corporation subject to income taxes at the corporate level ranging from 15% to 35% of taxable net income, absent a valid S-corporation status election, which is in addition to any taxation which may be imposed on the owner as a result of distributions from the business entity.6 Alternatively, the entity may be classified as a partnership, a non-taxable "flow-through" entity in which taxation is imposed only at the ownership level.
+Although a corporation is classified as a partnership.
 A single-owner LLC is disregarded as a separate entity for federal income tax purposes unless it elects otherwise.
-In addition to federal tax laws, an entity and its advisors must comply with federal anti money laundering and terrorist regulations.6
+In addition to federal tax laws, an entity and its advisors must comply with federal anti money laundering and terrorist regulations.7